michaelcfoti/RnB-Wavelet/wRnBmain/README.md

 This tutorial explain how users can extract rhytmic signals using their own data set.

+As an example, we use a dataset containing data from the hippocampus.

 **1. Load your data set**

 a) Set data format: